 - Nurse Administrator: Combining patient care and managerial duties, nurse administrators such as Charge Nurses or Nurse Managers hire, train and supervise nursing staff, create work schedules, maintain records, oversee quality assurance activities and collaborate with other healthcare professionals.

-- Director of Nursing: A top management position, the Director of Nursing oversees multiple departments or even an entire healthcare facility and uses evidence-based practices to develop policies and protocols.
+- Director of Nursing: In a top management position, the Director of Nursing oversees multiple departments or even an entire healthcare facility and uses evidence-based practices to develop policies and protocols.

 - American Nurses Credentialing Center – Nurse Executive Certification